 Police: Glencoe standoff ends with tear gas, arrest

-A Glencoe woman is in custody following a three-hour armed standoff at an apartment complex located near a city park according to police.
+A Glencoe woman, Angela Knighten, is in custody following a three-hour armed standoff at an apartment complex located near a city park according to police.
 At around 10:50 a.m.
 Wednesday, the relative peace and quiet of Glencoe was shattered by the sudden appearance of black SUVs and sheriff's cruisers with lights and sirens rushing through the area.

 Start the conversation, or Read more at WSFA-TV Montgomery.